 Nonprofit-Fintech Exchange Grant Application Criteria

-The Nonprofit-Fintech Exchange grant program will be open to all types of partnerships, including those identified in the 2019 report: Cross-Sector Solutions: A Guide to Nonprofit-Fintech Partnerships.
+The Nonprofit-Fintech Exchange grant program aims to advance all types of partnerships, including those identified in the 2019 report: Cross-Sector Solutions: A Guide to Nonprofit-Fintech Partnerships.
 Examples include:

 - Fintech Distribution: A nonprofit integrates a fintech tool into its existing program to increase engagement and impact.
 Example: A workforce development organization offering a fintech savings tool designed for LMI workers.